sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======

+-   Move animation prepare into the point maker maybe.

 -   Unit tests for animation in blender driver applications.
 Including:

-    -   Animation works.
-    -   Animation objects get set to None in the path store.
     -   Physics gets suspended and resumed.
     -   Get rid of the logging.

+-   Add a unit test for Blender Python not having the subprocess.DEVNULL constant.

 -   See about moving prepare animation and suspend restore into the core application classes.
 Maybe a physics.py server on top of rest.py